jcantrell/cpusim/README.md

 - [ ] write tests for mmix
 - [x] lop_fixrx currently functions similarly to other simulators, but the output is wrong compared to mmotype\
 - [x] convert uses of Addresss and UnsignedMorsel into uses of SignedMorsel
-- [ ] Check that loading test.mmo properly sets registers
+- [x] Check that loading test.mmo properly sets registers
 - [ ] Load and run hello.mmo
 - [ ] Load and run test.mmo
+- [ ] Add ability to view/load by a morsel at a time